Kun of Earth: Metaphysical Analysis of the Pure Yin Image of Bearing in the Sixty-Four Hexagrams

 Concept Definition

-Traditional Fate Significance
+Traditional Metaphysical Significance

 Practical Configuration and Interpretation